eworm-de/mkinitcpio-ykfde/README.md

 > `mapping-name` /dev/`LUKS-device` -

+Update `/etc/ykfde.conf` with correct settings.
+Add `mapping-name` from above to `device name` in the `general` section.
+Then add a new section with your key's decimal serial number containing the key slot setting.
+The file should look like this:

+    [general]
+    device name = crypt

+    [1234567]
+    luks slot = 1

+*Be warned*: Do not remove or overwrite your interactive key!
+Keep that for backup and rescue!

-`ykfde` will read its information from there.
+`ykfde` will read its information from these files.
 Then prepare the key.
 Plug it in, make sure it is configured for `HMAC-SHA1`.
 After that run:

 > ykfde